Jungal10/geneflow/code/README.md

+# file lists:

+list_bam_files_geneflow_tubercualtus.txti
-# code utilized for the gene flow project
+list containig the paths to the bam files utilized for the anlaysis
+-